-Furthermore, let us call an outline of a formal set or class theoretic system (such as ZFC) followed by a short claim similar to "The following theorems and proofs10 can be written in the formal system in such a way that one obtains formal proofs." a formalistic header.
+Furthermore, we call an outline of a formal set or class theoretic system (such as ZFC) followed by a short claim similar to "The following theorems and proofs can be written in the formal system in such a way that one obtains formal proofs." a formalistic header.
 A story consisting of a formalistic header and a linearly told substantive set- or class-theoretic story is an example of what we call a formalistic story.
 Note that the claims in such a formalistic story are the claims on the possibility of writing; the claims of the corresponding linearly told substantive set- or class-theoretic story are not claims of the formalistic story.
-Nevertheless, the claims of the substantive story have to exist in the background since it is not possible to speak of some rewriting if the substantive story is not given in a human understandable way.
+Nevertheless, for a reader the claims of the substantive story have to mentally present since it is not possible to imagine some rewriting if the substantive story is not given in a human understandable way.
 The general definition of a formalistic story will be given in subsection 6.3, after we have analyzed further claims of rewriting.

-Let us call a person who thinks that a particular axiom scheme of set or class theory is true in the sense that it expresses truth about an abstract universe which indeed exists a Platonic realist with respect to the given axiomatic scheme.
-If we now consider a particular linearly told substantive set- or class-theoretic story based on a particular axiomatic scheme, we can say: A person who is a Platonic realist with respect to the given axiomatic scheme and who regards the arguments on the basis of this system to be convincing is (unless he or she has strangely inconsistent thoughts) convinced that the statements supported by the arguments are true - again in the sense that they express truth about the abstract universe.
+Let us call a person who thinks that a particular scheme of rules of inference and axiom scheme of set or class theory is true in the sense that it expresses truth about an abstract universe which indeed exists a Platonic realist with respect to the given schemes.
+If we now consider a particular linearly told substantive set- or class-theoretic story based on particular rule and axiom schemes, we can say: A person who is a Platonic realist with respect to the given axiomatic scheme and who regards the arguments on the basis of this system to be convincing is (unless he or she has strangely inconsistent thoughts) convinced that the statements supported by the arguments are true - again in the sense that they express truth about the abstract universe.

 In contrast, the attitude of formalists is to consider the claims of many substantive stories to be a priori nonsensical or at least invalid.
 Some formalists (nominalists) might reject all claims on abstract entities, including numbers, others might reject claims infinitely many objects as nonsensical.
-Formalists in the Hilbertian tradition take a middle position and allow claims on natural numbers but regard claims on, for example, uncountably many objects to be nonsensical or invalid.
+Formalists in the Hilbertian tradition take a middle position and allow claims on natural numbers but regard claims on, for example, unaccountably many objects to be nonsensical or invalid.